The Memoirs of Miss Henderson - Part 1

 Miss Henderson lived at the Vicarage in South Benfleet with her father, who was the Vicar from 1859 to 1872.

-In her old age Miss Henderson retired to Wiltshire and died in 1957 at the age of 100.
+In her old age Miss Henderson retired to Wiltshire and died in 1957 at the age of 100 (Please read the comment from Stephen Parsons, which can be found at the end of this post).
 At 90 she wrote a series of articles for the Parish Magazine in which she described life in Benfleet and the surrounding districts during her childhood days.
 They give a remarkable insight into the life of the inhabitants and it is felt that you will enjoy reading it.

 THE SHETLANDS 1846